 RECYCLE: Cardboard cans typically have a steel bottom, a cardboard wall, and either a plastic or metal lid.
 Please empty contents and rinse container out prior to placing it in your one-sort cart.
 These cans are now recyclable in Minneapolis' One-Sort Recycling program.

 DO NOT RECYCLE: Automotive grease or wax containers.

-What To Do List Contains information on the following food, beverage and other containers:
+Solid Waste & Recycling's What To Do List contains information on the following food, beverage and other containers: